 Sprycel comes in tablet form.

-The FDA-approved label for Sprycel lists common side effects including headache, fatigue, fever, cough, rash, abnormal bleeding, nosebleeds, trouble breathing, changes in heart rhythm, bone or muscle pain, nausea, diarrhea, constipation, abdominal pain, mouth sores, loss of appetite, edema (swelling), peripheral neuropathy (numbness or tingling in extremities), hypersensitivity reactions, increased risk for infections, and an altered state of consciousness.
+The FDA-approved label for Sprycel lists common side effects including headache, fatigue, fever, cough, rash, abnormal bleeding, nosebleeds, trouble breathing, changes in heart rhythm, nausea, diarrhea, constipation, abdominal pain, mouth sores, loss of appetite, edema (swelling), peripheral neuropathy (numbness or tingling in extremities),increased risk for infections, and an altered state of consciousness.

 Rare but serious side effects listed for Sprycel include severe edema, heart problems, severe skin reactions, fetal harm in pregnant women, and increased risk for developing pulmonary arterial hypertension — a dangerous condition involving high blood pressure in the pulmonary artery.
 Sprycel may cause tumor lysis syndrome — a potentially fatal metabolic condition caused when many cancer cells die at the same time.
 In children, Sprycel can cause delayed growth, problems with bone growth, and gynecomastia (breast growth in males).